EstebanF1612/RobloxPageScraper/README.md

 # Purpose

-The purpose of this project is to provide Roblox developers and users a tool for broader understanding for current roblox gaming trends, either for academic or developmental purposes.
+The purpose of this project is to provide Roblox developers and users a tool for broader understanding of current roblox gaming trends, either for academic or developmental purposes.